dainst/file-index/README.md

 * `export_neofinder.py`
 * `import.py`

-The first to create JSON objects that can be imported using the third script.
+The first two create JSON objects that can be imported using the third script.

 ## Processing file system data